-Income from real estate joint ventures increased \$17.5 million, or 23.4%, when compared to the prior period in 2020, as a result of higher distributed income, most notably in the Account's retail and office joint venture investments.
+Income from real estate joint ventures increased \$46.0 million, or 44.7%, when compared to the prior period in 2020, as a result of higher distributed income, most notably from the Account's retail joint venture investments.
+The increases can be attributed to reduced COVID-19 restrictions, which promoted higher foot traffic at brick-and mortar retail locations.
+Additionally, the increase in income is inclusive of the partial sale of properties in the Fort Worth, TX and Tampa, FL metropolitan areas.